-DAO functions like Recordsets and Querydefs will need to be converted to either ADO or ADO.Net.
+DAO functions like Recordsets and Querydefs will need to be converted to either ADO or ADO.Net (essential for Web development).
 ADO.Net has replaced ADO, but ADO is still supported.
-If you are familiar with ADO, stick with it – it is simpler than and just as efficient as ADO.Net.
+If you are familiar with ADO, stick with it – it is simpler than and just as efficient as ADO.Net for the desktop application.

 After the Initial Conversion to Visual Basic.Net

 In order to get the new VB.Net system working efficiently and eliminating code warnings, the following issues need to be attended to: